 In this example, the user's cursor is hovering over the top drop zone icon in the T-shaped group of drop zones.
 The highlighted portion of the tab on the left shows where the tab that the user is moving would dock, if they released the mouse button.

 The Actions tab shows a list of all actions currently in the script.
 Actions are listed in the order they were added to the script.
 This tab displays the following information about each action:

-Caption—This is the text that appears under the action icon on the canvas.
+Caption: This is the text that appears under the action icon on the canvas.
 By default, the caption is the same as the action name.
 You can change any action's caption in the action's properties.
 This is a helpful way of noting what the action is accomplishing in the script.
-For example, for each Snippet action, you could change the caption to indicate what that instance of Snippet is doing in the script.View example of action captions
+For example, for each Snippet action, you could change the caption to indicate what that instance of Snippet is doing in the script.View image